 2. All employees must be residents of the State of Ohio.
 The Health Commissioner and all supervisors must be residents of the City of Galion.

 3 2.
-The Employer will normally does not hire immediate family members of employees or elected or appointed City officials in order to avoid the appearance of impropriety and violations of Ohio's ethics laws.
-"Immediate family" for purposes of this section is defined as an employee's or official’s grandparents, parents, spouse, children, grandchildren, brother, sister, or any person related by blood or marriage and residing in the employee's or official's household.
+The Employer does not hire immediate family members of employees or elected or appointed City officials in order to avoid the appearance of impropriety and violations of Ohio's ethics laws.
+"Immediate family" for purposes of this section is defined as an employee's or official’s grandparents, parents, spouse, children, grandchildren, brother, sister, or any person related by blood or marriage or residing in the employee's or official's household.

-In the event that immediate family members are employed by the City, the City will take steps to ensure that a supervisory/subordinate relationship between the family members does not exist.
-In such a situation, arrangements will be made so that the decisions affecting the subordinate employee’s conditions of employment (i.e., work scheduling, performance evaluations, promotions, leaves of absences, etc.) are made by someone other than the employee’s family member and subsequently approved by the Employer.

-3. Certain classifications of the Employer require that applicants and/or incumbents have and maintain a motor vehicle operator’s or commercial driver’s license.
+3. Certain classifications of the Employer require that applicants and/or incumbents have and maintain a motor vehicle operator’s and/or professional license, e.g. Registered Nurse (RN) or Registered Sanitarian (RS).
 Applicants without the required license will be ineligible for appointment.
 Incumbents who lose the license required for their classification will be deemed to be incompetent to perform the duties of their classification and shall be terminated.

-4. Non-volunteer Emergency Response Employees: To ensure adequate response times by certain employees of the City of Galion to emergencies or disasters, any employee of the Employer whose position requires that the employee respond to emergency and/or disaster situations, shall, as a condition of employment, reside within Crawford County or within any adjacent county in Ohio.
-To “reside” shall mean that the employee’s primary and permanent residence from which he would regularly respond in the event of an emergency or disaster is in one of the designated counties.
+4.

 B. PROCEDURE

-1. Applicants applying for a position which is subject to the residency requirements specified in this policy, shall be required to sign an Acknowledgement of Residency Requirement form as a condition for employment.

-2. Current employees subject to the residency requirements specified in this policy shall be notified in writing that their position is subject to this policy and be provided a reasonable deadline in which to comply.
+1.

+2.

-3. Any employee violating this policy shall be subject to removal from employment with the Employer.
+1. Any employee violating this policy shall be subject to removal from employment with the Employer.

-4. In the event of a change in this policy employees subject to any newly established residency requirements will be notified in writing and given a reasonable deadline in which to comply.
+4. In the event of a change in this policy employees subject to any newly established requirements will be notified in writing and given a reasonable deadline in which to comply.

 EMPLOYEE STATUS SECTION 3.02